How much does it cost to go to Drexel?

 What is Title IV?

-Over a period of six years, the average net price paid by all freshmen at Drexel University has remained about the same, shifting by an average of only -0.1% per year.
+Over a period of six years, the average net price paid by all freshmen at Drexel University has increased by an average of 0.8% per year.

 How Does Drexel Net Price Compare to Average?